Wheest/wheest.github.io/_posts/2023-02-20-thesis-o-meter.md

 <img src="/assets/thesis.png" width="1024">

 I'll be starting hardcore thesis writing in a month or so.
-For measurement and motivation reasons, I've been advised to track progress.
+For measurement and motivation reasons, I've been advised to keep track of progress (e.g. word count added per day).
 Therefore, I have open sourced a "thesis-o-meter" tool, which I hope will help me.

 <https://github.com/Wheest/thesis-o-meter>